smhdk/kotlin-mvvm-fragment-template/README.md

 MIT License

-Copyright (c) 2018 Mehmet Salim Ayan
+Copyright (c) 2018 Mehmet Semih DİK

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal